 The school counselor was actually the one who convinced my wife to wait, if indeed we were going to divorce, until Summer break.

 And that’s what we did.
 I stayed in the house, as a roommate.
 I still got everyone ready for school each morning and made breakfasts.
 And during the day, I worked from my home office trying to figure out 1. how to make more money, and 2. how to convince my wife that divorce was not the answer.

 I failed on both of those objectives, but I succeeded in keeping my kid’s lives relatively stable for the remainder of their 2nd and 4th-grade years.
 It sucked.
 And ultimately I did not do a very good job at proving myself to be a great partner.
 I was a great father.
 But that wasn’t the issue.

 Somewhere along the hard path, the issue had become trust.
 When one partner begins to lose trust, the recovery is difficult.
 And if the distrusting partner is not willing to do the work, the process is doomed.
-We sat in the last few sessions with our counsellor and recounted our two different positions.
+We sat in the last few sessions with our counselor and recounted our two different positions.

 ME: We’ve had a crisis.
 We’re in a great position to rebuild around the core issues that were not working.

-HER: I had showed yet again how I could not be trusted.
+HER: I had shown yet again how I could not be trusted.
 And it was more of the same.
 I was obviously never going to change.